Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

-- Students who have completed a four-year BS in nursing may have up to 30 credits transferred to the Master's programme.
-A student may apply to have credits transferred from comparable studies at the Master's level taken outside the Faculty of Nursing.
+- [A student who has completed a four-years BS degree in Nursing may apply to have up to 30 credits evaluated towards the MS in Nursing and up to 20 credits towards the MS in Psychiatric Nursing.]1 A student may apply to have credits transferred from comparable studies at the Master's level taken outside the Faculty of Nursing.
 These studies must, however, be connected to the student's area of study.

-- Students accepted onto the Master's programme in midwifery with professional recognition may not apply to have credits transferred to the Master's programme but must have completed certain elective courses in accordance with the Faculty rules.
+- Students accepted onto the MS in Midwifery with Professional Recognition may not apply to have credits transferred to the MS programme but must have completed certain elective courses in accordance with the Faculty rules.

 II.
 Faculty of Pharmaceutical Sciences.